zengbing15/lumos_doc/docs/tutorials/buildtransactions.md

 }
 ```

-The withdrawfromDAO() function creates a transaction skeleton and then uses the [dao.withdraw](https://github.com/nervosnetwork/lumos/blob/c3bd18e6baac9c283995f25d226a689970dc9537/packages/common-scripts/src/dao.ts#L225) function to withdraw a deposited cell.
+The example creates a transaction skeleton and then uses the [dao.withdraw](https://github.com/nervosnetwork/lumos/blob/c3bd18e6baac9c283995f25d226a689970dc9537/packages/common-scripts/src/dao.ts#L225) function to withdraw a deposited cell.

 The steps like adding transaction fee, preparing signing entries, signing and sealing the transaction, are the same as the previous examples.
 For more information, see the steps in the common transaction and the deposit transaction.